Registration, tutoring, advising, and more

 Our long dedication to post-traditional students means many of our most popular offerings are available in the evening, on weekends, fully online, or in a hybrid of classroom and online instruction.

-In addition, Metropolitan State is a core member of the MANE program, providing the opportunity for nursing education and advancement of credentials to practicing nurses throughout the state.
+In addition, Metro State is a core member of the MANE program, providing the opportunity for nursing education and advancement of credentials to practicing nurses throughout the state.

 Students working in one of the science labs in the Jason R. Carter Science Education Center.